twisted/twisted/docs/core/howto/clients.rst

 connection is simply pass it to :api:`twisted.internet.endpoints.connectProtocol <connectProtocol>` along with a protocol instance.
 This means it's easy to change the mechanism you're using to connect, without changing the rest of your program.
-For example, to run the greeter example over SSL, the only change required is to instantiate an :api:`twisted.internet.endpoints.SSL4ClientEndpoint <SSL4ClientEndpoint>` instead of a ``TCP4ClientEndpoint`` .
+For example, to run the greeter example over TLS, the only change required is to instantiate an :api:`twisted.internet.endpoints.TLS4ClientEndpoint <TLS4ClientEndpoint>` instead of a ``TCP4ClientEndpoint`` .
 To take advantage of this, functions and methods which initiates a new connection should generally accept an endpoint as an argument and let the caller construct it, rather than taking